 Our village is brought to life by the many artisans who call it home.

-For a small walkable village, Victoria has a surprising 22 businesses including four restaurants, Island Chocolates, the Victoria Playhouse, art galleries, kayak rentals (with clam digging tours), crafts shops, accommodations, pottery shops and The Grand Victorian Weddings and Events Venue.
+For a small walkable village, Victoria has a surprising 22 businesses including four restaurants, Island Chocolates, the Victoria Playhouse, art galleries, kayak rentals (with clam digging tours), crafts shops, accommodations, pottery shops and The Grand Victorian, our boutique PEI wedding venue.

 Places to Eat & Local Treats